Water Board Defies Legislative Policy In Important Water Study

 In 2015 Former Nevada Water Engineer Jason King told a Desert Valley Times reporter when asked about the amount of water in the local aquifer, “I’m not sure how much water is in the aquifer now; I couldn’t even estimate how much is there.”
 In the same article, the District’s hydrologist said: “It would take extensive work to figure out how much water is in the aquifer.

 He continued: “We have many of those basins throughout the state where we have real live pump tests over time where we can see that those recon reports, for the most part, are good estimates of how much water is there.
-We have had some busts that have been identified, and we have updated many of those estimates over the past 20 years.
+We have identified some busts and have updated many of those estimates over the past 20 years.
 We are always looking to update them with the latest and greatest science.
 I still believe that those old reports provide great value to us.”
-On May 4, 2017, King addressed The Nevada Legislative Assembly Committee on Natural Resources, agriculture, and Mining, which was considering an improvement to water management in the state.
-He said: “I think the conjunctive management Act supports the fact that Nevada should holistically manage and use all of its water resources: groundwater, surface water, and effluent. [v]
+On May 4, 2017, King addressed the Nevada Legislative Assembly Committee on Natural Resources, Agriculture, and Mining, which was considering an improvement to the state’s water management.
+He said: “I think the conjunctive management Act supports the fact that Nevada should holistically manage and use all of its water resources: groundwater, surface water, and effluent.

 On July 25, 2017, Timber Weiss, a water resource specialist for the Nevada Department Division of Conservation and Natural Resources, Division of Water Resources, warned the Water Board that the perennial yield from local Basin 222 is only 3,600 Acre Feet Annually (AFA).
 The board ignored the warning.